fil512/You-Dont-Know-JS/scope & closures/ch3.md

 This is called an "anonymous function expression", because `function()...` has no name identifier on it.
 Function expressions can be anonymous, but function declarations cannot omit the name -- that would be illegal JS grammar.

 Anonymous function expressions are quick and easy to type, and many libraries and tools tend to encourage this idiomatic style of code.
-However, they have several draw-backs to consider:
+However, they have several drawbacks to consider:

 1. Anonymous functions have no useful name to display in stack traces, which can make debugging more difficult.